Alnykin/Alnykin/README.md

 ## Hello, I'm Anastasia
-I’m a cybersecurity enthusiast building a home lab and documenting the process here, including design, configurations, and lessons learned.
-Here you’ll find my projects ranging from network setups to red and blue team engagements, incident simulations, and other security-related explorations.
+I’m a cybersecurity enthusiast building a home lab and documenting the process here.
+On this page you’ll also find my projects ranging from CTF engagements, labs, and other security-related explorations.